corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 To change your password:

-1. Login to the User Management tool.
+1. Login to the User Admin tool.
 If this is your first use of the tool, or you have requested a new login, use the temporary password you have been given.

 2. On the next screen, click on the user profile button in the top right-hand corner.